sarahtennis/Graphs/projects/graph/social/questions.md

 ### 4. Stretch Goal
 ##### 1. You might have found the results from question #2 above to be surprising.
 Would you expect results like this in real life?
 If not, what are some ways you could improve your friendship distribution model for more realistic results?
+Unsure how to mathematically solve #2 above, but an improvement on the distribution model would be to use weighted friendships.
+Realistically, friendships are not distributed randomly and are strongly influenced by many factors.
+Assuming no geographical/social/etc information is known, the model can be improved upon by increasing the likelihood of forming a connection with someone if you share a common friend (ex. if you have a common friend with a user, create a range for that user to check a randomized number against instead of a single integer).

 ##### 2. If you followed the hints for part 1, your populateGraph() will run in O(n^2) time.
 Refactor your code to run in O(n) time.
 Are there any tradeoffs that come with this implementation?
+After refactoring the populateGraph() method, the best case runtime is O(n).
+BUT, though unlikely, the worst case runtime would potentially be O(infinity) -- in the case that enough unique random friend pairs are never generated to reach the necessary average.
+As either the total number of users and/or the desired average number of friends increase, the probability of observing an O(n) runtime also increases as it is less likely that friend pairs will be duplicated.